nishantpillai5/neovim_vscode_config/README.md

 ## Todo

+- Keep lualine on zen mode, or replace with noneckpain
 - Create installation guide and dependencies
 - Nvim doesnt exit properly, searching in git log fails, not disposing running gdb server
 - non git dirs break telescope file search if a file is opened